dredozubov/polyrhythmix/README.md

 Congratulations, now you have a basic version of "[Bleed](doc/bleed.mid)" by Meshuggah!

+To get to the next level, you need to understand that note groups can be recursive if you nest them.
+For example `(3,8x(3,16x-xx(3,32xx-x))))` would read as "Three

 # DSL overview

 Any pattern can be described by a series of note groups.
-All note in the note group have the same length.
+All notes in the note group have the same length.
 Possible lengths are:
 * `1` - Whole note
 * `2` - Half note
 * `4` - Fourth note
 * `8` - Eighth note
 * `16` - Sixteenth note
-* `32` - Thirty secondth note
+* `32` - Thirty-second note
-* `64` - Sixty Fourth note
+* `64` - Sixty-Fourth note
-* `.` - dotted note (meaning it has 1.5 length of the unmodified duration).
+* `.` - dotted note (meaning it has 1.5 lengths of unmodified duration).
 Dot should be applied after the basic length like this: `8.`
 * `t` - Triplet notes, should be applied after basic lengths and dots. e.g. `4.t` means triplets of dotted fourth notes.

 Now let's talk about the drums. `Poly` has a logic similar to a drum machine, so we only concern ourselves with drum hits and rests: